juancho85/siren-duplicate-finder/README.md

 ```
 mvn package
 ```
-this will compile the sources and generate a .jar file that can be executed
+this will compile the sources and generate a .jar file under /target that can be executed as described before.